 Sweeping ritual of the Xa Pho people

-In the second month of the lunar calendar, Xa Pho people have a special ceremony held to keep away bad luck and to wish for a peaceful new year, bountiful harvests, and good fortune.
+In the second month of the lunar calendar, Xa Pho people have a special ceremony to keep away bad luck and wish for a peaceful new year, bountiful harvests, and good fortune.
 Afterward, the Xa Pho ethnic group hosts various games and joyful celebrations that continue until midnight.
-Because of its distinctive nature, this festival is truly one of the remarkable events in Sapa that you should attend.
+Because of its distinctive nature, this festival is truly one of the most remarkable events in Sapa that you should attend.

 New Rice Offering Festival